To generate codes, go to Uncanny Codes > Generate Codes. Select the options that apply to your situation:

-Codes can be generated for either LearnDash Courses OR LearnDash Groups.
-Combinations are unfortunately not possible.
-Once a selection is made, a list of available courses or groups is displayed further down the page.
-The courses and groups must exist in the system before they can be associated with codes.
+- Generate code for: Codes can be generated for either LearnDash courses OR LearnDash groups.
+Once a selection is made, a list of available courses or groups is displayed.
+Select the courses/groups that the code should enroll the user in when redeemed.

-The Number of Uses Per Code defines how many times a code can be redeemed.
+- Number of uses per code: Defines how many times a code can be redeemed.
 For codes that are specific to a user, this should likely be “1”.
 For codes that will be shared among a group of users, this may be much higher.
 It’s not always practical to distribute individual codes, so this field allows control over how much a code can be shared.

-Choose the Number of Characters and Dash Separation to define the code pattern however you might like.
+- Number of characters: The number of characters to include in each code.
 There is no minimum length, but to ensure codes are unique and not easily guessed, we suggest at least 8 characters.

-Setting a specific Prefix or Suffix is always recommended.
+- Prefix/Suffix (optional): Setting a Prefix or Suffix is always recommended.
 This makes codes much easier to identify at a glance and to manage, as without one there’s no easy way to identify generated codes.
 When selling licenses to organizations, we recommend that the organization name or a suitable abbreviation be used for the prefix.